SS Storstad: Operational history

 Upon delivery, Storstad departed on 31 January 1911 for her maiden voyage from Newcastle for Narvik and arrived there on 4 February.
 The vessel loaded 9,609 tons of iron ore and sailed for Philadelphia on 11 February reaching it on 7 March.
 At the time, this was the largest cargo of iron ore unloaded at Philadelphia from a single ship.
 Storstad then proceeded to Jacksonville where she took on 6,500 tons of phosphate rock on 17 March, then continued on to Savannah and loaded 8,071 bales of cotton and departed for Hamburg on 28 March.
 Upon return from Europe on 20 May 1911 the ship was chartered to transport iron ore and coal from Wabana and North Sydney to Montreal and other ports along St. Lawrence River through the end of navigational season in late November.

 In November 1911 the vessel was chartered for one trip to South America by the Barber Line.
 Storstad left New York on 3 December 1911 and arrived in Buenos Aires on 30 December, after a call at Montevideo.
-She then continued on to Rosario and from there sailed out back to New York.
+She then continued on to Rosario and from there sailed back to New York.
 Upon arrival, the vessel was chartered by the Lamport & Holt Line for one trip to Manchester.
 Storstad loaded general cargo, including 1,900 bales of cotton and some food supplies, including cottonseed oil, lard and bacon, and left New York on 21 April 1912.
 The ship arrived in Liverpool on 4 May and upon discharging her cargo, sailed back to North America to resume her iron ore and coal trade in Canada.